 Bottom line

-You should shop for car insurance as often as you need to, but it typically makes the most sense if you’re about to renew your policy or make changes to your policy.
-It can also be helpful to compare car insurance quotes if you recently moved or improved your credit score.
+You should shop for car insurance as often as you need to, but it typically makes the most sense if you're about to renew or make changes to your policy.
+We also suggest comparing car insurance quotes if you recently moved or improved your credit score.